 I must say that I am very happy to have finally found a vet I trust and who is committed to making vet visits more pleasant for my dogs.
 The rooms are spacious, there's a cookie jar in each room, and pets are taken out of the room only for certain procedures.
 So far, my dogs have been given shots, blood tests, and biopsies in the exam room right in front of my eyes.
 Even when my pooch had surgery, I was allowed to stay by his side until he fully recovered enough to stand up and come home.

 The vet and staff also take extra steps to make the experience more pleasant (or at least tolerable) for the dog.
-For instance, last time I was there, the technician was having a hard time finding my dog's saphenous vein for a blood chemistry profile.
-He allowed me to distract my pup with treats while he was finding the vein.
+For instance, they offer the possibility to hold exams in a large fenced-in yard.
+Also, last time I was there, the technician was having a hard time finding my dog's saphenous vein for a blood chemistry profile, but he allowed me to distract my pup with treats while he was finding the vein.

 At the end of the visit, the technician grabbed several treats from the jar and asked my dog to sit.
 Then, he doled out several treats in a row.
 He did this in order to end the visit on a positive note, just as you would in a training session if things didn't go as planned, and the dog gets frustrated.

 More and more veterinary offices and hospitals are now adhering to improvements to make their offices more pet-friendly by offering what are known as "fear-free veterinary visits."
 There is even a Fear-Free Certification Program for veterinary offices!

 "The truth is, once a pet has been frightened, it never forgets that experience."

 The late veterinarian Sophia Yin started a growing interest in making medical visits less stressful through her "low stress handling" program.
 Following in her footsteps, popular veterinarian Dr. Marty Becker advocates for "fear-free programs" because his dream is to turn every veterinary practice into a fear-free practice.